-Phase IV: Weeks 21 to 30 - Recreational Activity Preparation
+Phase IV: Weeks 21 to 30 - Return to Recreational Activity

 - You will not likely be cleared to contact sports at this time but will continue to integrate into sport specific training under the direction of your therapist and Dr. - You will be cleared to full competitive return to sport when detailed return to sport criteria is met.
-At around 9 months full activity release will be discussed with Dr. Pevny regarding your recovery and chosen sport.
+This is also dependent on the discretion of Dr. George regarding your recovery and chosen sport.